 How efficient are RV furnaces?

-Most propane furnaces are usually only 70% efficient, or perhaps even less.
-Essentially, this means the remaining fuel is wasted due to systematic flaws, and doesn’t do anything to warm up an RV.
+Most propane furnaces are usually only 70% efficient, perhaps even less.
+This means the remaining fuel is wasted due to systematic flaws and doesn’t do anything to warm up an RV.

-Electric heaters are cheap to purchase, however they can be quite expensive to run.
+Electric heaters are cheap to purchase but can be pretty expensive to run.
 They are ideal for heating small spaces and should be used sparingly to avoid an electricity bill blowout.
 As we mentioned above, there are several types of electric heaters.

 Do I need a battery for my RV?